 Volvo XC60 T8 Twin Engine running costs

-The Volvo XC60 T8 is on the pricey side, but that’s no different to any other premium SUV in this class.
+The Volvo XC60 T8 is on the pricey side, but that’s no different to any other premium SUV in that regard.
 With CO2 emissions of less than 75g/km, you won’t have to pay the London Congestion Charge if you travel into the centre of the capital, but remember to register your XC60 with Transport for London first.

-The XC60's fuel economy is the main reason it's so cheap to run, though.
-Based on the average economy we’ve stated above, while it might cost just over £90 a time to fill the sizeable fuel tank at today’s petrol prices, strong efficiency means you’ll only spend around £1,200 over an average of 12,000 miles per year of driving.
+The XC60's fuel economy is the main reason it's so cheap to run.
+Based on the average economy stated above, while it might cost just over £90 a time to fill the sizeable fuel tank, strong efficiency means you’ll only spend around £1,200 over an average of 12,000 miles a year of driving.
 A diesel XC60 wouldn’t be able to match this figure.

-Another benefit of the plug-in setup is that the CO2 emissions of 51g/km put the XC60 T8 in the second-lowest Benefit-in-Kind (BiK) company-car tax bracket, at 16%.
-Based on our pick of the range – R-Design trim – a higher-rate taxpayer will have to contribute £3,443 a year to run one as a company car.
+Another benefit of the plug-in setup is that CO2 emissions of 47g/km put the XC60 T8 in the second-lowest Benefit-in-Kind (BiK) company-car tax bracket, at 16%.
+Based on our pick of the range – R-Design trim – a higher-rate taxpayer will have to contribute just over £3,500 a year to run one as a company car.

 Volvo XC60 T8 Twin Engine insurance group